juepi/PIO-ESP32-Rememberall/README.md

 **Note:** In order to make the german "umlauts conversion" work correctly, you need to make sure that the script is saved **UTF8-BOM** encoded locally.

 ## Pushbutton functions
-The (optional) pushbutton has 2 functions:
+The (optional) pushbutton has 3 functions:
+* Short Press: Skip current active reminder period by sleeping for `BUT_SLEEP_DURATION` (defaults to 6hrs)
-* Short Press: acknowledge the current event as described above
+* Double Click: acknowledge the current event as described above
 * Long Press: Toggle WiFi up/down (useful e.g. for OTA-flashing)

-Note that the pushbutton cannot wake the ESP while in DeepSleep, so the button will only react during active reminding periods.
+Note that the pushbutton will not wake the ESP while in DeepSleep, so the button will only react during active reminding periods.

 ## Photos
 Here are 2 photos from my Rememberall: